PixelsCamp/talks/talking-to-the-backend-in-2020_yury-kozyrev.md

 Extra Information
 -----------------

-I'm jumping in in a last date because I realised that Pixels Camp 2019 gave me a big boost and a lot of inspiration so I'd like to contribute to it this year.
+I hop on a train in a last day because I realised that Pixels Camp 2019 gave me a big boost and a lot of inspiration so I'd like to contribute to it this year.

 I'm passionate building beautiful and efficient architectures/services and would be happy to share my experience!